There are several ways you can add tiles to a cache.

-Tiles that you do not create at publish time can be built later using the Manage Map Server Cache Tiles tool or on-demand caching.
+Tiles that you do not create when you publish the service can be built later using the Manage Map Server Cache Tiles tool or on-demand caching.

 Build the cache manually after the service is published

-If you choose to build the cache manually after the service is published, you will use the Manage Map Server Cache Tiles tool in the Server Toolbox.
+If you choose to build the cache manually after the service is published, use the Manage Map Server Cache Tiles geoprocessing tool in the Server Toolbox.
 This tool allows you to create, delete, or update tiles in your cache.
-Follow the steps below to access the tool.

 You cannot launch the caching tools from Manager.

-When you access the tool in the way described above, most of the parameters are automatically populated with values that the tool reads from the map service.
+When you access the tool through the Service Editor, most of the parameters are automatically populated with values that the tool reads from the map service.
 If you access the tool through the Geoprocessing menu, you need to specify the service you want to cache.
 To do this, drag the service from the Catalog tree into the first parameter of the tool.
 Once you do this, most of the remaining properties fill in with their default values.